 The key objectives of this assessment of MON 88017 corn are therefore the protection of public health and safety and the provision of adequate information to consumers.
-In fulfilling these objectives, FSANZ will also have regard for the need for standards to be based on a risk analysis using the best available scientific evidence, and the benefits of an efficient and internationally competitive food industry.
+In fulfilling these objectives, FSANZ also has regard to the need for standards to be based on a risk analysis using the best available scientific evidence, and the benefits of an efficient and internationally competitive food industry.